profK/tom/README.md

 # tom
-TOM or The Online Machine is a python RAD fraemwork for rich client/server applications.
+TOM or The Online Machine is a python RAD framework for rich client/server applications.
 It is pure python (exceot for QT) and plugin based on both client and server.

 TOM leverages some other projects with my thanks: